 While we’re talking about containers leaking, I always double bag anything that has liquid in it and put it in the bottom of the cooler or basket.
 If something leaks, it will only affect the items beneath it.
 The extra bags can also be used to collect trash at the end of the day.

 Keep desserts simple – everyone loves cookies.
 They are easy to make (or buy) and simple to transport.
 A cold watermelon on hot days is refreshing and it is always fun to see who can spit the seeds the farthest.
 Roasted marshmallows never go out of style – just remember to bring long skewers to keep little hands away from the heat of the grill.

 Choose foods that can be served at room temperature and are easy to eat

 The less you have to worry about keeping foods cool, the better.
 Don’t choose foods that require cutting if you can avoid it.
 Anything you can eat with your fingers is the easiest to plan for.

 If you are going to be grilling burgers, seasoning and forming them ahead makes it really easy to slap them on the grill and keeps your hands cleaner.
-The parchment squares between each one makes them super easy to separate.
+Use parchment squares between each one to make them super easy to separate.
 And don’t forget to press a dimple in the centre of each patty so they won’t bulge as they cook.